default-output-block.skip-main

 ‘Insult is added to injury’

-Waka Kotahi tolling consultation ended on October 7, with Palmerston North City Council, Tararua District Council, and community members putting in a submission opposing it.
+Waka Kotahi tolling consultation ended on October 7, with Palmerston North City Council, Tararua District Council, and community members' submissions largely opposing the move.

-The new road is expected to be completed by the middle of 2025.
+The new road is expected to be completed by mid-2025.